run-x/opta-docs/content/en/observability/datadog.md

   - type: datadog # Yes, just one line!
 Works for AWS, GCP and Azure!
 ```

-Run `opta apply` once more, where opta will prompt you to add your datadog key (only the first time, it's securely stored
+Run `opta apply` once more, where Opta will prompt you to add your datadog key (only the first time, it's securely stored
 for successive runs).
 Logs, APM and custom metric envars will be setup and ready to use on all your application containers.
 Every piece of data coming from the environment will be
 tagged with `env` set to the layer name, and service deployments will have a `service` tag set to its layer name and
 `version` set to the image tag used.